-The term cannabis is used to refer to the cannabis sativa plant.
-Though it originated in Asia, the plant is now grown globally, including in Canada.
+The term cannabis is used to refer to the cannabis sativa & indica plant.
+Though it originated in a few specific countries, the plant is now grown globally, including in Canada.
 Cannabis products can come in many forms, including fresh/dried herbal material, oil, chemically concentrated extracts, edibles, and more.
 There are two well-researched cannabinoids out of the vast amount within the cannabis plant.
 These are THC (delta-9-tetrahydrocannabinol) and CBD (cannabidiol).

 THC is the chemical element that leads to the “high” reaction to cannabis, as it is responsible for the way your brain and body responds to the plant.
 THC does have therapeutic effects, though the higher the strength, the higher the possibility of seeing harmful effects.
 “The potency (concentration or strength) of THC in cannabis is often shown as a percentage of THC by weight (or by volume of an oil).
 THC potency in dried cannabis has increased from an average of 3% in the 1980s to around 15% today.
 Some strains can have an average as high as 30% THC.”
 For those unfamiliar with the term hemp, it is cannabis that contains less than 0.3% of THC in its flowers and leaves.

 CBD doesn’t provide the “high” like THC.
 Instead, it has therapeutic properties that could improve anxiety, sleep habits, and act as a pain reliever for issues such as arthritis or migraines.
 An article about CBD oil and pain management states, “Anecdotally, people have credited CBD for helping them with their back pain.
 One of the main ways people do this is by using CBD oil in a massage.”
 The World Health Organization notes that “there is no evidence of any public health-related problems or abuse or dependence potential associated with the use of pure CBD.”